lfurtkevicova/gislab-my-notes/docs/general/start.rst

    GIS.lab Desktop screen.

-Moreover, when you meet some troubles or difficulties, you can find solutions to simple and difficult problems in :ref:`Problem solving <problems>` part.
+Moreover, when you meet some troubles or difficulties, you can find solutions to simple and difficult problems in :ref:`Tips and tricks <tips>` part.